RaspberryPiFoundation/scratch-curriculum/pl-PL/Semestr 2/Memory/Memory.md

 	![screenshot](colour-use-block.png)

-+ Now add a sound for when the wrong button is pressed.
-You only need to add this code _once_ in the `Game over` {.blockmoreblocks} block that you made, and not 4 separate times!
 + Teraz dodaj dźwięk, który usłyszy gracz po wciśnięciu złego przycisku.
 Musisz dodać ten kod tylko _raz_ w bloku `Koniec gry` {.blockmoreblocks}, a nie cztery razy w każdym z przycisków!

 	![screenshot](colour-cough.png)